Darius Shu: Career

-In March 2021, Shu directed and shot a music video for Billy Cullum's new single "Kiss Away", which featured Omari Douglas.
-The music video premiered on Gay Times on 16 March 2021, and it was praised as "...gorgeous" and with positive response on how "...the video captures the excitement and nervousness of the early stages of love between two men."
+In 2021, Shu directed and shot the music video for Billy Cullum's single “Kiss Away”, featuring Omari Douglas.
 Shu also directed and shot the music video of RuPaul's Drag Race UK winner The Vivienne's latest single "Bitch on Heels", written by Diane Warren.
-The music video also premiered on Gay Times on 1 April 2021, and was describe as "...one of the fiercest clips of the year".
+The music video was describe as "...one of the fiercest clips of the year".
+That year he also produced and shot the television short film Sent to Cov, directed by Tom Wright, that was broadcast on Sky Arts.